peteroupc/peteroupc.github.io/random.md

 **This document covers:**

 - Cryptographic RNGs<sup>[**(1)**](#Note1)</sup>, noncryptographic RNGs, and manually-seeded RNGs, as well as recommendations on their use and properties.
-- A discussion on when an application that needs numbers that "seem" random ought to specify its own "seed" (the initial state that the numbers are based on).
 - Nondeterministic sources, entropy, and seed generation.
 - Existing implementations of RNGs.
 - Guidance for implementations of RNGs designed for reuse by applications.